-That’s where I learned about bergamot (and tons of other remedies!)
+Additionally, I learned about bergamot.
 It isn’t a sedative, so it can be taken any time of day, but it also helps with insomnia, and it is anti-viral, so it is great to have around for cold/flu season.

 I purchased this diffuser to use in our home:

 It had good reviews, and it is pretty.
 I needed a little “pretty.” ;)

 I also needed to get more sleep.
 I don’t think we fully realize how much our bodies need sufficient sleep.
 It’s as if our brains go haywire with a lack of sleep.
 We get more and more irrational, as we get less and less sleep.
 The problem with anxiety is that you often can’t sleep, or in my case, you don’t want to sleep.

 I really can’t explain why I didn’t want to sleep (and I am still struggling to WANT to sleep), but it isn’t because I’m afraid something bad will happen if I sleep.
 It’s more a feeling of needing to keep busy.

 I know a lot of people suggest melatonin to help with sleep issues, but one thing I learned from the Botanicals class is that melatonin is a hormone and shouldn’t be your first choice.
 I’ve chosen to use teas to help me sleep.
 Teas like Earl Grey (which contains bergamot) and Chamomile have a relaxing effect on the body.
 The Bulk Herb Store sells a Fast Asleep Tea that is safe for nursing mothers (something you need to look out for).

 They also suggested valerian, so I’m looking into that too.